What to Wear

 No shoulders or knees out for you either, guys.
 Although we know cleavage isn’t likely to be an issue for you, those naughty knees need to be covered, even during yoga, so please keep them covered.

 There are a few scheduled nights out during the program and if you’d like to get a bit dressed up, we won’t discourage you.
 One or two nice outfits will be plenty for the trip.
 Remember, there will be shopping too!

 Due to cultural norms, tattoos and piercings need to be covered up and taken out whenever you are at NIMHANS.

 If you have additional ear piercings, facial or tongue piercing you’ll have to take it out.
 Enlarged lobes must be replaced with flesh coloured or clear retainers.

-No visible tattoos are permitted.
+No visible tattoos are permitted during week one.
 Our participants with tattoos cover them up with clothing or with strategically placed bandages and tube grips.
 We are super lucky to be given the access to such a prestigious institution.
 As a result we need to be seen as professional and respectful to the local culture.